GoogleCloudPlatform/community/tutorials/cloudbuild-angular-universal/index.md

 1. The necessary permissions; either:
     1.  **Project editor** access to an existing project
     1.  **Create a new project** permissions in an existing organization

 ## (OPTIONAL) Create a project with a billing account attached

-This task helps you setup a new GCP project in which to run an Angular application. **(You can also use an existing project and skip to the next step)**
+This task helps you setup a new GCP project in which to run an Angular application.
+**(You can also use an existing project and skip to the next step.)**

 ```sh
 PROJECT=[NEW PROJECT NAME]